-According to the Import and Export Tax Law of the People’s Republic of China, injection molds are subject to import duty and are subject to import duty.
+Injection molds are subject to import duties based on the Import and Export Tax Law of the People’s Republic of China.

 1. What is the duty on injection molds and why is it imposed on goods imported from other countries?